Free shipping to SA metros. No re-assembly is required.

 - Cheese fondue

 Take your potato wedges to the next level.
 Arguably one of the most common foods and herb pairings is potatoes and rosemary.
-You can add rosemary to any spud, including with roasted potatoes, in mashed potatoes, or even sprinkled on scalloped potatoes.
+You can add rosemary to any spud, including roasted potatoes, mashed potatoes, or even sprinkled on scalloped potatoes.

 To make rosemary fries or wedges: